v0lta/PyTorch-Wavelet-Toolbox/README.rst

 ------------------------------------------------------

-In addition to convolution-based fwt implementations matrix-based code is available Continuing the example above on could try:
+In addition to convolution-based fwt implementations matrix-based code is available.
+Continuing the example above one could try:

 .. code-block:: python